 Three Variants, Common Capability

-The primary difference between the F-35 variants is their basing requirements.
-As a result, the F-35B and F-35C variants have unique ways to takeoff and land.
+The three F-35 variants have similar performance characteristics, and are mainly distinguished by their different basing requirements.
+As a result, the F-35B and F-35C variants have unique ways to take off and land.

 The variation between models allows military forces to achieve service-specific mission capability, while still taking advantage the economies of scale that result from the parts and processes that are common to all three variants.
 All three variants are supersonic, low observable stealth fighters that all have the same advanced avionics required to execute multirole missions and the support of the F-35 sustainment technologies.

 conventional takeoff and landing (CTOL) variant is designed to operate from

 conventional runways, and is the only version to carry an internal cannon.
 The F-35A

 will be the most prevalent variant of the F-35.
 The U.S. Air Force as well as the